 Wellstar Paulding Hospital’s leadership believes that when pursuing any kind of journey to excellence, it’s imperative to nurture the culture you want—even if it takes a long time to develop.
 When President John Kueven joined the hospital, he brought expertise around the Baldrige journey, attained where he’d worked previously, and recognized that the hospital’s principles were in total alignment with its Magnet designation goals.
 The transformational leadership strategy recognized by the Baldrige Award offered the organization a crosswalk to its Magnet designation, which created a solid foundation of excellence for the hospital’s further work.

-In Wellstar Paulding Hospital’s Magnet designation journey, NRC Health’s Real-time Feedback solution helped ensure that loyalty, quality, and service remained high-priority.
-NRC Health’s Real-time Feedback solution is an automated patient-feedback solution that attempts to reach 100% of patients within 48–72 hours of their care episodes.
-Contacting customers via email or interactive voice recording (IVR) technology, Real-time reaches patients where they are, accelerating survey turnaround times and driving up response rates.
+In Wellstar Paulding Hospital’s Magnet designation journey, NRC Health’s patient feedback function helped ensure that loyalty, quality, and service remained high-priority.
+The automated technology attempts to reach 100% of patients within 48–72 hours of their care episodes.
+Contacting customers via email or interactive voice recording (IVR) technology, ensures providers can reach patients where they are, accelerating survey turnaround times and driving up response rates.

-In short, NRC Health’s feedback solution gives leaders timely information about their organizations’ experiential performance, and perhaps even more importantly, gives them robust, reliable data that they can use to support strategic improvements.
+In short, NRC Health’s capabilities give leaders timely information about their organizations’ experiential performance, and perhaps even more importantly, gives them robust, reliable data that they can use to support strategic improvements.

 —John Kueven, FACHE, MBA, MSHA, RN, President, Wellstar Paulding Hospital